mwoody4/up221-meaghan/README.md

 ## Personal Class Objectives

 My objectives for this course are to: learn how to use python for mapping, learn how to create publishable maps and figures, and apply these skills to future projects to answer research questions with a spatial component.
-I have taken courses in GIS and spatial epidemiology using ArcGIS and R respectively and I am interested to see how Python
+I have taken courses in GIS and spatial epidemiology using ArcGIS and R, respectively, and I am interested to see how Python will compare.

 ## Project Ideas